-The proper cold tire inflation pressure is listed on the driver's side "B" Pillar.
+The proper cold tire inflation pressure is listed on the driver's side "B" Pillar or rear edge of the driver's side door.

 The pressure should be checked and adjusted, as well as inspected for signs of tire wear or visible damage, at least once a month.
 Use a good quality pocket-type gauge to check tire pressure.
 Do not make a visual judgement when determining proper inflation.
 Radial tires may look properly inflated even when they are under-inflated.